-You see your cute little bunny in her cage and wonder, would rabbit babies be a good addition to my life?
-Or maybe you have some friends who would like to adopt a rabbit but don't have a local shelter to adopt from.
+You see your cute little bunny in her cage and wonder, would another rabbit or rabbit babies be a good addition to the family?

 Bunny breeding takes time and can be hard work.
 Having kits (babies) can take a toll on the mother (doe) while putting yourself in financial and emotional risk if something goes wrong with the birth.
 But if you decide that it is worth the risk, here are some tips on how to breed responsibly.